KSP-KOS/KOS/doc/source/structures/vessels/engine.rst

     :parameter pressure: atmospheric pressure (in standard Kerbin atmospheres)
     :type: scalar (kN)

     How much thrust would this engine give if the throttle was max at the current velocity, and at the given atmospheric pressure.
+Use a pressure of 0 for vacuum, and 1 for sea level (on Kerbin).

 .. attribute:: Engine:THRUST